 Bella D. Goren (B.S. ’83)

-After graduating with a bachelor’s degree in chemical engineering with highest honors from Texas ChE in 1983, Goren joined DuPont, where she conducted nuclear waste disposal research.
-With the desire to expand her business skills, she went on to receive an MBA from Southern Methodist University, graduating first in her class.
+After graduating from Texas ChE with highest honors, Goren joined DuPont, where she conducted nuclear waste disposal research.
+She went on to receive an MBA from Southern Methodist University, graduating first in her class.

-Building on the foundation of her engineering and business backgrounds, Goren joined American Airlines as a financial analyst, beginning her multifaceted, 27-year career with the company.
-She held roles of progressively greater responsibility in areas that included human resources, revenue management, investor relations, customer services planning, Asia/Pacific operations and customer relationship marketing, before becoming CFO of American Airlines and AMR Corporation.
+Goren joined American Airlines as a financial analyst, beginning her multifaceted, 27-year career with the company.
+She held roles of progressively greater responsibility in areas that included human resources, revenue management, investor relations, customer services planning, Asia/Pacific operations and customer relationship marketing, before becoming Chief Financial Officer of American Airlines and AMR Corporation.

 Dr. Christine E. Schmidt (B.S. ’88)

-Christine Schmidt received her bachelors degree in chemical engineering from Texas ChE and her Ph.D. in chemical engineering from the University of Illinois at Urbana-Champaign.
-She conducted postdoctoral research at Massachusetts Institute of Technology as a National Institutes of Health Postdoctoral Fellow, joining The University of Texas at Austin faculty in 1996.
-She is currently a professor of biomedical engineering at the University of Florida.
+After completing her bachelor’s degree from Texas ChE, her Ph.D. from the University of Illinois at Urbana-Champaign, and a postdoc at Massachusetts Institute of Technology as a National Institutes of Health Postdoctoral Fellow, Christine Schmidt joined Texas ChE faculty in 1996.
+She is currently a professor and department chair of biomedical engineering at the University of Florida.

-Dr. Schmidt is a fellow of the American Institute for Medical and Biological Engineering, the Biomedical Engineering Society and serves on numerous external advisory boards as well as on the editorial boards for several scientific journals.
+Dr. Schmidt is a fellow of the American Institute for Medical and Biological Engineering, the Biomedical Engineering Society, the American Association for the Advancement of Science, and serves on many external advisory boards and editorial boards for several scientific journals.

 She has received numerous awards for her research and teaching contributions, including the CAREER Award and the American Competitiveness and Innovation Fellowship from the National Science Foundation.
 She has also received the Cockrell School’s Outstanding Engineering Teaching Award and the ING Professor of Excellence Award.